syncfusion-content/maui-docs/MAUI/Barcode-Generator/migration.md

 The below code example explains how to customize barcode and text in Xamarin SfBarcode and .NET MAUI SfBarcodeGenerator.

-In .NET MAUI SfBarcodeGenerator text customization is achieved by the text style property of barcode generator as like below.
+In .NET MAUI SfBarcodeGenerator text customization is achieved by the [TextStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Barcode.SfBarcodeGenerator.html#Syncfusion_Maui_Barcode_SfBarcodeGenerator_TextStyle) property of barcode generator as like below code.

 <table>
 <tr>